pun2beam/svgeditor/README.md

 - Preview visibility with a timeline slider.
 - Save drawings to a JSON file and load them back later.
 - Move elements by selecting them or by holding Ctrl and clicking to temporarily enter selection mode.
+- Copy and paste selected elements using toolbar buttons or Ctrl+C/Ctrl+V shortcuts.

 ## Getting Started
 1. Clone or download this repository.